zekrom-vale/ZekromsCraftingAPI/README.md

 ...}
 ```
 # Using functions in your lua file
-Use `require /Path` to define plug into the functions of each lua file
+Use `require /Path` to define plug into the functions of each .lua file

 ---